json-schema-org/json-schema-spec/jsonschema-core.md

 The behavior of these keywords depend on the annotation results of adjacent keywords that apply to the instance location being validated.

-### Keyword Independence

-Schema keywords typically operate independently, without affecting each other's outcomes.
-However, these keywords are notable exceptions:

-- `unevaluatedItems`, whose behavior is defined in terms of annotations from `prefixItems`, `items`, `contains`, and itself
-- `unevaluatedProperties`, whose behavior is defined in terms of annotations from `properties`, `patternProperties`, `additionalProperties`, and itself

 ### `unevaluatedItems` {#unevaluateditems}